-You’ve read a few posts and articles from people on the OMAD diet who say they’ve lost weight by eating once a day.
+You’ve read a few posts and articles from people on the One Meal a Day diet (OMAD) who say they’ve lost weight by eating once a day.

 It all sounds very simple and easy, and you’re thinking about giving it a try.